varya/ds-breakfast-01-2021/index.md

 <!--

-A styleguide website which documents the components cannot be such a place but only a part of it.
+A style guide website which documents the components cannot be such a place but only a part of it.
 Style guide communicates how to use existing patterns.
 But we should also know how to make new patterns, how to provide brand changes, what are the design and development processes and so on.
 There should be a website which contains all this information.

-At the same time, it's good to automate as much as possible.
+At the same time, it's good to take advantange of the technologies.
 So, it dictates the technical solution behind the website.
-It can be whatever you as a developer is comfortable with.
+It can be whatever you as a developer are comfortable with.
 My own experience was with GatsbyJS.
 Gatsby has a lot of plugins and it is quite easy to write your owns.
 So, it is very flexible and can easily respond your organization needs.
 I can show you some things I implemented with it, but beware there is no limits.